What is emotional and psychological abuse in children?

-The U.S. government defines emotional abuse as neglect in which there is a “pattern of behavior that impairs a child’s emotional development or sense of self-worth” (HHS, 2011).
+According to the U.S. government, “emotional abuse (or psychological abuse) is a pattern of behavior that impairs a child’s emotional development or sense of self-worth.”

-Examples of abuse include:
+Examples of emotional abuse include:

 - threatening violence (even without carrying out threats)